-Reset the product to its default mode settings (as intended to be delivered to the end user).
-If the product has an automatic adjustment this can be activated once.
-In the default mode the luminance of the all in one PC display must be > 150 cd/m2.
-If the luminance is lower, then testing cannot proceed since the product does not conform with TCO Certified.
+Reset the product to its default mode settings (the settings that are used when the product is delivered to the end user).
+If the product has an automatic adjustment, this can be activated once.
+In the default mode the luminance of the display must be >150 cd/m2.
+If the luminance is lower, then testing cannot proceed since the product does not conform with the criteria in TCO Certified.